ptshih/PSCollectionView/README.md

 It shows an example of using PSCollectionView and a subclass of PSCollectionViewCell

+ARC
+---
+PSCollectionView, by default, is not ARC ready.

+However, there is an 'arc' branch that has been converted for use with ARC projects.

 How to use:
 ---
 Here's an example of creating an instance of PSCollectionView